-GFlowNets agents, evaluates the fitness of the agents based on the samples, and generates better samples by manipulating the weights of the agent population.
+EGFN is an augmentation of existing training methods of GFlowNets.
+The evolutionary part in EGFN (Step one) samples discrete objects, e.g., a molecular structure, using a population of GFlowNets agents, evaluates the fitness of the agents based on the samples, and generates better samples by manipulating the weights of the agent population.
 We store the samples obtained from the population in a PRB that the GFlowNets sampler uses to, alongside on-policy samples, train its weights (Step two & three).
-To differentiate the GFlowNets agent trained by gradient descent in step two and three from the agent population trained using EA in step one, we refer to the agent trained by gradient descent as the star agent and GFlowNets agents trained using EA as EA GFlowNets agents.
+To differentiate the GFlowNets agent trained by gradient descent in step two and three from the agent population trained by EA in step one, we refer to the agent trained by gradient descent as the star agent and GFlowNets agents trained by EA as EA GFlowNets agents.
 The training loop can be summarized in the following three steps:

-195 Step One Generate a population of EA GFlowNets agents.
-Evaluate the fitness of the agents' 196 weights by evaluating the samples gathered from the agents'.
+Step One Generate a population of EA GFlowNets agents.
+Evaluate the fitness of the agents' weights by evaluating the samples gathered from the agents.
 Apply the necessary selection, mutation, and crossover to the weights to generate the next population.
-Store the generated trajectories $\{(\tau_1, \ldots, \tau{\mathcal{E}})1, (\tau_1, \ldots, \tau{\mathcal{E}})2, \ldots, (\tau_1, \ldots, \tau{\mathcal{E}})k\}$ to the PRB.
+Store the generated trajectories $\{(\tau_1,\ldots,\tau{\mathcal{E}})1,\tau_1,\ldots,\tau{\mathcal{E}})2,\ldots,(\tau_1,\ldots,\tau{\mathcal{E}})k\}$ to the PRB.